Monday, November 25, 2024

 This started me getting involved in health; my wrist injury was the main instigator of this pursuit, leading me to understand more about the human body and Chinese Medicine.
 I became fascinated with the body and Qi Gong and opened the door to a path that unified nature, health, and the body.
 A friend in my Tai Chi class told me about a Qi Gong master named Dr. Wong.
 I immediately attended his class that Saturday.
 Dr. Wong began discussing Traditional Chinese Medicine theory and how Qi Gong was an integral path.

 Sometimes, I get down on myself for not sticking with one school or one teacher, but I have learned to trust my body.
-The wisdom, the Qi, is there; it always provides you with what you need if you listen to it.
+The wisdom, the Qi, is there; it always gives you what you need if you listen.